Patient: Lady, a lovely 2 year old, Domestic Shorthair Cat

 The radiographs show the shin bone has fractured into several pieces (and the splint bone/ fibula has also broken).
 The fracture site is quite near the ankle which makes surgical repair very challenging for 2 main reasons.
 1) There is very little bone stock beyond the fracture meaning less bone in which to fix implants to support it whilst it heals.
 2) There is very little soft tissue (muscles and skin) in this region meaning healing can be slow and difficult.

-Solution: Dr Chris Lancelott repaired this fracture here at Fivelands using lag screws to reconstruct the bony column.
-He then used a locking bone plate to span the fracture site, lending support to the construction allowing Lady to walk and the bone to heal.
+Solution: The fracture was repaired here at Fivelands using lag screws to reconstruct the bony column.
+A locking bone plate was used to span the fracture site, lending support to the construction allowing Lady to walk and the bone to heal.